borenstein-lab/MetaLAFFA/README.md

     Which example script you should use as a template depends on how you parameterize jobs when submitting them to the cluster.
 If you request cluster resources (memory, cores, etc.) via command-line arguments and just provide the name of a shell script to run (i.e. SGE uses `qsub <name_of_shell_script>`), then you should use the SGE wrapper as a template.
 If you instead specify cluster resources and which script to run via a config file (i.e. HTCondor uses `condor_submit <name_of_config_file>`), then you should use the HTCondor wrapper as a template.

 2. Edit the template script to submit a job on your cluster using appropriate resource requests and properly providing the script to run.
 The beginning of the template script covers necessary library imports and job parameter parsing.
 The second half of the template script handles cluster-specific processing and job submission.
-You should only need to edit the second half of the template script to let metaLAFFA interface with your cluster.
+You should only need to edit the second half of the template script to let MetaLAFFA interface with your cluster.
 Here is a brief explanation of what the example scripts are doing, to help you understand what changes you may need to make to interface with your cluster:

     1. Starting from the cluster-specific section of the SGE template wrapper script: